 In Plesk 12, the Plesk developers added the ability to install a custom Plesk-built binary for different PHP versions.
 This way if you require PHP 5.3 or PHP 7 and your system installed version is PHP 5.4, you can selectively enable the version you want to use on a per-domain basis.
-And it works very well!

 The only downside to having multiple PHP versions installed is that if the modules / libraries you wish to use are not available in the Plesk yum repository, you can’t use them.
 This is because any 3rd party libraries would need to be compiled against not only the PHP version you’re using, but specifically against the custom paths of the Plesk binary, such as